Fire Emblem: Shadow Dragon and the Blade of Light: Development

 Shadow Dragon and the Blade of Light was co-developed by Intelligent Systems and Nintendo Research & Development 1.
 It began after Intelligent Systems turned its attention away from developing hardware for the Famicom towards creating what they called "simulation games".
 It was directed by Keisuke Terasaki and produced by Gunpei Yokoi.
 The initial concept was created by Shouzou Kaga, who acted as scenario writer and designer.
 The graphics and character art was cooperatively handled by Tohru Ohsawa, Naotaka Ohnishi, Satoshi Machida and Toshitaka Muramatsu.
 The music was composed by Yuka Tsujiyoko, with technical guidance from Hirokazu Tanaka.
 Tsujiyoko, who would become a recurring composer for the series, became involved as she was the only composer then employed by Intelligent Systems.
 The initial development team was not very large, and several staff members undertook multiple tasks.

 Conceptual development for Shadow Dragon and the Blade of Light began in 1987, three years prior to its release.
 The concept was first decided upon after the completion of Famicom Wars, as the team wanted to move away from the war-based setting of Famicom Wars and create a role-playing experience.
 The project was first proposed to Nintendo by Kaga with a design document.
 The document included all the basic elements, including the story, main character and gameplay mechanics.
 At this stage, the project was called "Battle Fantasy Fire Emblem".
-Kaga cites Kure Software's First Queen (1988) as an influence for the game.
+Kaga cited Kure Software Koubou's First Queen (1988) as an influence for the game.
 The staff never considered the game as a commercial product, being defined by Kaga as a dōjin project that was made on a whim.
 To make the game accessible to a wide audience, Kaga did his best to avoid emphasizing stats and other numerical data.
 The game's genre necessitated the extensive use of the Famicom cartridge's memory.
 Shadow Dragon and the Blade of Light exceeded these limits, so Intelligent Systems used a portion of memory dedicated to saving games to get around this limitation.
 With Nintendo's help, they created a new chip for the cartridge that could process and display Japanese text.